keshav-repo/e-commerce-microservices/Notes/Requirement.md

 These are just a few examples of the REST APIs that can be implemented for a Product Catalog Service.
 The actual endpoints, request/response structures, and data fields may vary based on the specific requirements and design of your e-commerce platform.

+## Order Service
+In an Amazon-like e-commerce system, the Order Service typically exposes a set of REST APIs to handle various operations related to order management.
+Here is a list of REST APIs that could be used in an Order Service:

+1. Create Order:
+   - Endpoint: POST /orders
+   - Description: Creates a new order with the provided order details, such as customer information, products, quantities, and payment details.

+2. Get Order Details:
+   - Endpoint: GET /orders/{orderId}
+   - Description: Retrieves the details of a specific order based on the given orderId.

+3. Update Order:
+   - Endpoint: PUT /orders/{orderId}
+   - Description: Updates the details of a specific order, such as customer information, shipping address, or payment details.

+4. Cancel Order:
+   - Endpoint: DELETE /orders/{orderId}
+   - Description: Cancels a specific order and updates its status accordingly.
+The order may need to meet certain conditions for cancellation eligibility.

+5. Get Order History:
+   - Endpoint: GET /orders/history/{customerId}
+   - Description: Retrieves the order history for a specific customer.
+This API provides a list of orders previously placed by the customer.

+6. Get Order Tracking:
+   - Endpoint: GET /orders/{orderId}/tracking
+   - Description: Retrieves the tracking information of a specific order, such as the shipping carrier, tracking number, and delivery status.

+7. Get Order Payments:
+   - Endpoint: GET /orders/{orderId}/payments
+   - Description: Retrieves the payment details associated with a specific order, including payment method, transaction ID, and amount.

+8. Get Order Invoice:
+   - Endpoint: GET /orders/{orderId}/invoice
+   - Description: Retrieves the invoice for a specific order, which includes a breakdown of costs, taxes, and any discounts applied.

+9. Get Order Shipping Details:
+   - Endpoint: GET /orders/{orderId}/shipping
+   - Description: Retrieves the shipping details associated with a specific order, such as the shipping address, estimated delivery date, and shipping method.

+10. Place Order Review:
+    - Endpoint: POST /orders/{orderId}/reviews
+    - Description: Allows a customer to submit a review or rating for a completed order.

+These are just some examples of REST APIs that could be used in an Order Service for an e-commerce system like Amazon.
+The specific endpoints and functionalities may vary based on the requirements and design of the application.